aayshaznb-glitch/hospital-management-system/README.md

 3. Make sure all Java files are in the correct package.
 4. Run the main Java class.
 5. Follow the instructions displayed in the console.

+## 🎯 Conclusion

+The Hospital Management System provides an organized way to manage hospital information.
+The project also demonstrates the practical implementation of important data structures such as Binary Search Tree, Queue, Stack, and Linked List.

 ## 👩‍💻 Project